MeghanathReddy13/Kaggle_Sweet_Lime-Project/README.md

 # Crop Health Advisor — AI Agents Capstone Project

-> **Status:** Early planning stage.
-This repo is scaffolded from a Google Meet
-> discussion (see `docs/original-idea-notes.md`) and will be fleshed out as the
-> team builds it out for the *AI Agents: Intensive Vibe Coding Capstone Project*.

 ## The Idea

 Build a **multi-agent system** that takes drone/field images of a crop